-Yes, a lens can be deactivated from the My Lenses dashboard by clicking the Deactivate button.
-It may take a few minutes for the Snapcode to become inactive.
+Yes, a Lens can be deactivated from the My Lenses dashboard by clicking the ••• menu button next to the Lens and selecting Deactivate.
+It may take a few minutes for the Snapcode and Lens link to become inactive.

 Can I see how many people are using my Lenses?

 Yes!
-You can head over to the My Lenses dashboard, where Snapchatter views, scans, and share metrics for each Lens are tracked and updated daily.
+You can head over to the My Lenses dashboard, where Snapchatter views, plays, and share metrics for each Lens are tracked and updated daily.